 That’s a good question?
-For us it’s a headshot taken on location using a real place as a backdrop.
+For us an environmental headshot is a headshot taken on location using a real place as a backdrop.
 There are times when a real setting is more appropriate as a background for a headshot photograph.
 That might be because a company wants a background that incorporates a company’s logo or part of their premises.

 It might be because it’s right to have a person wearing work attire including PPE (personal protective equipment) which would look a bit odd in a studio setting but would look absolutely perfect on a construction site or in a manufacturing company, or engineering plant.